IronForgedClan/IronForgedBot/README.md

 - `make downgrade`\
   Reverts the most recent database migration.

+- `make update-deps`\
+  Updates all project dependencies to their latest versions and rebuilds the container.

 ## Tooling

 As all dependencies are installed within the Docker container, you might find